This kōrero is all about sharing advice on making performing arts on tight budgets.

 Roanga | Duration: 2hrs

 Our panel will be facilitated by Amber Curreen.
-Joining her for the kōrero are Anders Falstie-Jensen, Cian Parker and Poe Tiare Tararo (from Boosted).
+Joining her for the kōrero are Anders Falstie-Jensen, Marianne Infante and Poe Tiare Tararo (from Boosted).

 Get to know more about them below and their practice.